Vitorlsilveira/Vilage_Manager_netbeans/README.md

 Open netbeans and go to File
 File ---> open project, then select the project on directory

-Make sure to add mysql-java-connector to the class path in netbeans project.
+*  Make sure to add mysql-java-connector to the class path in netbeans project.
 You can download it from (repo1.maven.org/maven2/mysql/mysql-connector-java/5.1.28/mysql-connector-java-5.1.28.jar) this link.
 Copy the link and paste it in address bar and press Enter and Download it.
 Then go to Netbeans Project.
 Select libraries and right click and select add jar/folder then select add external jar and select the downloaded connector.

+* Add slf4j-api-1.7.5.jar to the Libraries as above.
+Use this Link to Download repo1.maven.org/maven2/org/slf4j/slf4j-api/1.7.5/slf4j-api-1.7.5.jar
+* Add slf4j-log4j12-1.7.5.jar to the Libraries.
+Use link repo1.maven.org/maven2/org/slf4j/slf4j-log4j12/1.7.5/slf4j-log4j12-1.7.5.jar
+* Add log4j-1.2.17.jar to Libraries.
+Use repo1.maven.org/maven2/log4j/log4j/1.2.17/log4j-1.2.17.jar

 And import sql file (in project folder vilage..sql) in phpmyadmin.
 It will create the suitable database for project.